 Super Deluxe Class – Natural Paradise (itinerary 8B)

-Unfortunately, due to the potential risks involved with volcano treking, the Galapagos National Park authority permit only guided visits to Sierra Negra at this time.
+Unfortunately, due to the potential risks involved with volcano trekking, the Galapagos National Park authority permits only guided visits to Sierra Negra Volcano at this time.

 The trek to the lookout is rated easy-moderate.
 A 1.5km dirt trail rises steadily from 900m, up to 1,100m above sea level.
 The only real challenges to confront are the mud (in rainy season), and your own fitness and energy levels.

-For an extra dose of adventure, trek beyond the Sierra Negra lookout (mirador), to visit parasitic vent volcano - Volcan Chico.
-The incredible lunar landscapes are other wordly, while lava ovens, and white, whispish fumaroles let off steam.
-On a clear day, hikers can also enjoy panoramic views of Darwin Volcano, and Santiago, Fernandina and Pinzón islands.
+For an extra dose of adventure, trek beyond the Sierra Negra Volcano lookout (mirador), to visit the parasitic vent volcano - Volcan Chico.
+The incredible lunar landscapes are otherworldly, while lava ovens, and white, waspish fumaroles let off steam.
+On a clear day, hikers can also enjoy panoramic views of Darwin Volcano, and Santiago, Fernandina, and Pinzón islands.

 The 1.5km trail beyond the lookout to Volcan Chico is a little more challenging due to the uneven, rock-strewn surfaces, and hot temperatures without shade.
 Be sure to carry lots of water and use sun protection here.

-If the trek sounds hard work, why not rent a horse up to Sierra Negra lookout.
-At time of writing the extra cost (on top of the regular tour price) is aprox $30 per person.
+If the trek sounds like hard work, why not rent a horse up to the Volcan Sierra Negra lookout?
+At the time of writing the extra cost (on top of the regular tour price) is approx $30 per person.
 Jump in the saddle, and enjoy the lush highlands scenery as your horse plods along the trail.

-One of the best rewards after a hot hike is to enjoy a picnic under the shade of an old Jaconcillo (soapberry) tree.
-Close to Sierra Negra lookout, wooden benches provide a welcome rest under the giant branches.
+One of the best rewards after the hot Sierra Negra hike is to enjoy a picnic under the shade of an old Jaconcillo (soapberry) tree.
+Close to the Sierra Negra lookout, wooden benches provide a welcome rest under the giant branches.
 Don’t be surprised if native Galapagos birds, like Darwin finches, hop right up to pick at your sandwich crumbs.

-Also keep your eyes to the sky, occasionally one can spot Galapagos hawks majestically soaring the thermals high above.
+Also, keep your eyes on the sky, occasionally one can spot Galapagos hawks majestically soaring the thermals high above.

 Sierra Negra translates to English as Black Mountain, named after the dark and black colorings of the old lava flows inside the crater.